YiLiu-AndyLau/BeyondTiePoints/README.md

 ![Method Overview](./assets/model.png)

-In summary, BeyondTiePoints provides a new PBA paradigm for satellite imagery: it replaces sparse tie-point constraints with dense, learned, confidence-aware geometric consistency, and solves the alignment problem through coarse-to-fine global optimization.
+In summary, Beyond-Tie-Points provides a new PBA paradigm for satellite imagery: it replaces sparse tie-point constraints with dense, learned, confidence-aware geometric consistency, and solves the alignment problem through coarse-to-fine global optimization.
 This makes the method particularly effective in challenging multi-view satellite scenarios where traditional tie-point-based adjustment is fragile.

 ---